kuntzd99/u2_lab_react_router/README.md

    ```

    - You'll want to access props in the `constructor` and get the `id` from react routers props
-   - Add a `comonentDidMount` to this component.
+   - Add a `componentDidMount` to this component.
 You should use a `higher order array method` to find a movie where the id matches what is in state.
 You may need to parse the id into an integer.
    - Display the selected movie in this component.

 6. In `App.js`: